Geidam: Climate/ Geography

-Geidam has a semi-arid environment with year-round moderate to hot temperatures that average 70°C, drought, and little tree growth.
+Geidam has a semi-arid environment with year-round moderate to hot temperatures, drought, and little tree growth.
 Sand, grasses, and shrubs characterise the environment.

-Geidam Local Government Area spans 4,375 square kilometers and undergoes two well-defined seasons – the dry and rainy seasons.
-The average humidity in the Local Government Area is 16 percent, and the typical wind speed measures around 10 km/h.
+Geidam Local Government Area spans 4,375 square kilometres or 1,682 square miles and undergoes two well-defined seasons – the dry and rainy seasons.
+The average humidity in the Local Government Area is 16 percent, and the typical wind speed measures around 10 km/h or 6 mph.

 Cloudy

 Geidam's cloud cover varies significantly from season to season, with January being the clearest with an average of 65% cloud cover and August being the cloudiest with an average of 61% cloud cover.
 Beginning about December 6 and lasting for three months is the clearer season.

 Economy

 Geidam Local Government Area is primarily an agricultural community, known for cultivating various food and cash crops.
 The area also engages in the rearing of animals like cows, donkeys, and rams.
 Unfortunately, the local economy has been severely impacted by the activities of the Boko Haram insurgency, resulting in significant loss of life, property, and the displacement of a considerable percentage of the population.